dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 import lyapunov_exponents
 ```

+The library provides three public methods:

+* `estimate_spectrum_in_parallel`, for estimating the spectrum of Lyapunov exponents in parallel, applying the parallel algorithm we propose, incorporating our selective-resetting method, as described in our paper;

+* `estimate_largest_in_parallel`, for estimating only the largest Lyapunov exponent in parallel, applying the expression we algebraically derive in Appendix B of our paper; and

-The library provides two methods, `estimate_in_parallel` and `estimate_sequentially`, for estimating the spectrum of Lyapunov exponents in parallel and sequentially, respectively, of any dynamical system.
-Below, as an example, we show how to use both methods to one dynamical system.
-Please see each method's docstring for additional details on how to use them.
+* `estimate_spectrum_sequentially`, for estimating the spectrum of Lyapunov exponents sequentially, applying the standard method with sequential QR-decompositions.
+We provide this method as a convenience, for benchmarking purposes.

+Below we show how to use all methods to estimate Lyapunov exponents for one dynamical system.
+Please see each method's docstring for additional details on how to use it.

 ## Example

-We provide a precomputed sequence of Jacobian values, from the well-known [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system), in the file `lorenz.pt`.
+We provide a precomputed sequence with 100,000 Jacobian values from the well-known [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) in the file `lorenz.pt`.
 You can quickly test that the library is working properly by executing the following code:

 ```python
 import torch